Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Data and Training

 In order to compare the results of our experiments across model architectures, we trained both a UNet \cite{ronneberger2015unetconvolutionalnetworksbiomedical} and a vision transformer (ViT) \cite{vaswani2023attentionneed, liu2021swintransformerhierarchicalvision, dosovitskiy2021imageworth16x16words}.
 Our UNet was based on BigGAN \cite{brock2019largescalegantraining}, with four down-sampling blocks and \(24\) channels after the initial embedding layer, for a total of about \(13\)-million parameters.
 Our vision transformer was of layer-depth six, with \(256\) channels, for a total of about \(5\)-million parameters, fewer than our UNet due to memory constraints on the \(40\) GB A100s that we used for training.
-The training of each model was performed in distributed mode across two such A100s using Lux.jl \cite{pal2023lux, pal2023efficient}, with Zygote.jl as our auto-differentiation backend \cite{Zygote.jl-2018}.
-Plots in this manuscript were generated using Makie.jl \cite{DanischKrumbiegel2021}.
+To supplement our compressible Euler study, we repeat our analysis for velocity fields corresponding to solutions of the Navier-Stokes equations with NS-BB, NS-Gauss, and NS-Sines initial conditions, which presents a distinct feature space and flow morphology, involving smoother, viscosity-regularized transport with vorticity-dominated structure [see \autoref{fig:opt_curve_NS}].

-The validation losses for each of our models is shown in \figref{fig:opt_curve}.
-Despite possessing fewer parameters, our ViT model consistently outperformed the UNet after \( 90 \) training epochs.
+The validation losses for each of our CE-tasked models is shown in \autoref{fig:opt_curve_CE}.
+Despite possessing fewer parameters, our ViT model consistently outperformed the UNet.
 Each of the two architectures was trained three times, sharing those three seeds that controlled initialization and dataset split.
+The training of each model was performed in distributed mode across two such A100s.